AkashM398/nd256/Problems vs Algorithms/explanation_search_rotated_sorted_array.md

 ### Code Design

-I implemented my using recursive binary search algorithm as a nested method in the `rotated_array_search` for easier usage of the number variable.
+I implemented my solution using recursive binary search algorithm as a nested method in the `rotated_array_search` for easier usage of the number variable.

 ### Efficiency